ermuur/smart-id-documentation/Technical-overview.md

 The clone detection protocol is mostly intended to be used during the signature creation protocol.
 Additionally, the Smart-ID App registers the alarms with the mobile device operating systems and periodically performs the clone detection in the background as well, even when the user haven’t explicitly started a new authentication or signature transaction.

-### Certification of Smart-ID SSCD
+### Certification of Smart-ID QSCD

-The Smart-ID SSCD is the logical component, which provides the same kind of features as the smart-card based Secure Signature Creation Device (SSCD).
+The Smart-ID QSCD is the logical component, which provides the same kind of features as the smart-card based Secure Signature Creation Device (SSCD).
 Smart-ID solution has been carefully designed from the start to fulfil all the QSCD requirements.
-In order to gain trust and confidence in the Smart-ID solution and to verify that the QSCD requirements have been met, the solution has been submitted to the Common Criteria evaluation.
+In order to gain trust and confidence in the Smart-ID solution and to verify that the QSCD requirements have been met, the solution has been evaluated according to the Common Criteria standard.

-Smart-ID SSCD consists of the following components.
+Smart-ID QSCD consists of the following components.

 *   Smart-ID App Library
 *   Smart-ID SecureZone